Mia Mulder: Activism

-Mulder is a member of Vänsterpartiet.
+Mulder is a member of the Left Party.
 In September 2022, she was elected to the city council in Sollentuna.
+In February 2025, she announced she had ended her involvement in politics.

 YouTube

 Mulder makes video essays on a range of social and political issues from a historical perspective; many, but not all, relate to transgender rights issues.
-Interviewed by Dagens Nyheter, she describes a great need for accessible coverage of humanities topics.
+When interviewed by Dagens Nyheter, she described a great need for accessible coverage of humanities topics.

 Mulder has become the most popular Swedish left wing YouTuber and is often classified with the "BreadTube" or "LeftTube" label.
 She is ambivalent about this classification, expressing kinship with some of the other "BreadTube" channel creators while lampooning the idea of "BreadTube" itself.
 Mulder's videos are all in English and are more popular in the US, UK and Germany than in Sweden, where video essays are not widely popular.

 Interviewed following Lindsay Ellis's retirement from YouTube content creation, Mulder spoke about her attempts to avoid internet "drama", saying that she had to filter out transphobic comments made on her videos.